 There are two midterms and a final exam for each course.
-With students in different time zones and proctors available at different times, exams can be scheduled on the Thursday of the exam week through 5:00 pm eastern stand time on the Saturday of the exam week.
+With students in different time zones and proctors available at different times, exams can be scheduled on the Thursday of the exam week through the Sunday of the exam week.
 Proctors will be provided with information for administering and returning exams.

-The JHU Department of Mathematics will also administer exams on campus on Saturday mornings.
+The JHU Department of Mathematics will also administer exams on campus.
 Students taking the exams on campus do not need to submit a proctor form.

 An exam proctor will receive Test Verification Instructions with each exam, supervise the exam, and authenticate that the exam was taken by the student registered for the course.
 The proctor will return the Test Verification Form and completed exam to the Department of Mathematics.